MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: Experiments

-\item Office-31: Office-31 Dataset \cite{saenko2010adapting} is the most widely used dataset for visual domain adaptation, consisting of 4,110 images from 31 categories collected from three different domains: Amazon (A), Webcam (W) and DSLR (D).
-All possible combinations of the domains are tested as the transfer tasks.

-\item Office-Home: Office-Home dataset \cite{venkateswara2017deep} is a challenging medium-sized benchmark with four distinct domains containing 65 categories: Artistic images (A), Clip Art (C), Product images (P), and Real-World images (R).
-All possible combinations of the domains are tested as the transfer tasks.
+\item Office31: A widely-used domain adaptation dataset with 4,110 images across 31 categories from three domains: Amazon (A), Webcam (W), and DSLR (D). \item Office-Home: A medium-scale benchmark with 65 categories across four domains: Artistic (A), Clip Art (C), Product (P), and Real-World (R).

-\item VisDA-C: VisDA-C \cite{peng2017visda}is a challenging large-scale benchmark that mainly focuses on the 12-class object recognition task containing two domains: the Synthesis(S) which contains 152 thousand synthetic images generated by rendering 3D models, and the Real(R) which has 55 thousand real object images sampled from Microsoft COCO.
-All possible combinations of the domains are tested as the transfer tasks: S $\rightarrow$ R, and R $\rightarrow$ S.
+\item VisDA-C: A large-scale 12-class recognition dataset with two domains: Synthetic (S) with 152k rendered images and Real (R) with 55k COCO images.
+Two cross-domain tasks are tested: S$\rightarrow$R and R$\rightarrow$S. \end{itemize}